klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator.md

 ## Features

 - **Customizable Start Date and Time:** Set your preferred program start date and session start time.
-- **Personalized Plan:** Adjusts session duration for older or heavier users.
+- **Personalized Plan:** Adjusts session duration for older or heavier users, based on safety recommendations from NHS, CDC, and AHA.
 - **Health Reminder:** Includes a note to monitor health and consult a doctor if needed.
 - **Localization:** Supports English and Spanish for all workout instructions.
 - **Multiple Export Formats:**